 Intravitreal injections are a great option for delivering medications directly into the inner portions of your eye.
-They can make a big difference in treatment paths, and they’re among the services available from Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists in South Pasadena and Beverly Hills, California.
+They can make a big difference in treatment paths, and they’re among the services available from Raghu Murthy, MD, FACS, and the team at Retina Eye Specialists in South Pasadena, California.
 If you have questions or concerns about these specialized injections, call the office to book a visit.
 Fast and easy online scheduling is also available.

 Intravitreal injections are procedures that use a sterile needle to place medications directly inside the vitreous cavity.
 This area is filled with a gel-like fluid known as vitreous humor gel.

 These injections can help treat numerous eye health conditions.
 Age-related macular degeneration, retinal vein occlusion, uveitis, and diabetic retinopathy are among the most common issues treated using intravitreal injections.

 Several types of drugs can be administered using this approach, including:

 Placing medications directly within the eye is a good way to begin seeing results as swiftly as possible.

 These injections are done in-office on an outpatient basis.
 Anesthetic medication ensures you can rest comfortably during the injection, so there’s no need to worry about pain.